-The CBSC was never intended to provide design guidance for machines, which include the solar energy collecting devices (electro-mechanical devices), proposed in all of the solar energy generating power plants.
-This is comparable to other similar equipment (radar antenna, satellite earth stations, etc.) found in other industrial building environments whose machine design is not a CBSC jurisdictional process.
+Again, the CBSC was never intended to provide design guidance for machines, which include the solar energy collecting devices (electro-mechanical devices), proposed in all of the solar energy generating power plants.
 The solar collectors are machines that rotate with the movement of the sun to provide continuous and consistent alignment of the solar collection mirrors with the sun.
 A number of individual mirrored panels mounted on a support frame comprise these machines.

-Although the mirrors have a supporting frame, that frame (and aiming drive mechanism) itself is simply part of that machine and should not be considered a building or non-building structure jurisdictional to the CBSC.
+Although the mirrors have a supporting frame, that frame (and aiming drive mechanism) itself is simply part of that machine and should not be considered a building or nonbuilding structure jurisdictional to the CBSC.
 Typically, these electro-mechanical machines are designed and built by third-party suppliers.
 The machines are designed to be assembled and anchored in the field to supporting platforms/foundations designed and installed by the project owner.
-The foundations, anchorages, and/or machine platforms (defined by the CBSC in Section 502.1) are jurisdictional to the CBSC.
+The foundations, anchorages, and/or machine platforms (defined by the CBC in Section 202) are jurisdictional to the CBSC.

 The design of machines (turbines, steam generators, pressure vessels, piping systems, etc.) utilized in power plants are not defined in the CBSC structural requirements.
 The equipment supports and anchorages of these machines are CBSC jurisdictional.
-Neither the CBSC, nor ASCE 7-16, was written to establish design standards for these machines.
+Neither the CBSC, nor ASCE 7-22, was written to establish design standards for these machines.
 It is not the intent of the CBSC to set machine reliability standards for machines either.
 These issues are/may be the subject of other industrial codes and practices outside the CBSC.

 Project teams should engineer the foundations / equipment supports using sound engineering judgment.
 Wind loading on the solar collectors should be part of the engineering effort since those forces will be transferred to the equipment supports and anchorages.
-The DCBO should review the methods employed to insure some sound methods are employed for determining the wind loading.
-The DCBO should accept the use of the ASCE 7-16 Chapter 29 Wind Loads on Building Appurtenances and Other Structures: Main Wind Force Resisting System (MFWRS) (Directional Procedure), with respect to Table 29.1-1 - Steps to Determine Wind Loads on MWFRS Other Structures, to determine this loading.
+The DCBO should review the methods employed to ensure some sound methods are employed for determining the wind loading.
+The DCBO should accept the use of the ASCE 7-22 Chapter 29 Wind Loads on Building Appurtenances and Other Structures: Main Wind Force Resisting System (MFWRS) (Directional Procedure), with respect to Table 29.1-1 - Steps to Determine Wind Loads on MWFRS Other Structures, to determine this loading.

-In addition to the wind loading requirements of ASCE 7-16, it is not appropriate to require the mirrors within the solar collectors to be provided with impact resistant material as required for buildings in Section 26.12.3.1 (and others) with ASCE 7-16, unless the following conditions apply:
+In addition to the wind loading requirements of ASCE 7-22, it is not appropriate to require the mirrors within the solar collectors to be provided with impact resistant material as required for buildings in Section 26.12.3.1 (and others) with ASCE 7-22, unless the following conditions apply:

-- Location is within one mile of the coastal mean high-water line where the basic wind speed is equal to or greater than 130 miles/hr, or - Location area where the basic wind speed is equal to or greater than 140 miles/hr.
+- Location is within one mile of the coastal mean high-water line where the basic wind speed is equal to or greater than 130 miles/hr., or - Location area where the basic wind speed is equal to or greater than 140 miles/hr.